 RS 100.
 Introduction to Religious Studies (3)

 Study of the elements of religion and selected contemporary religious issues.
-Examines such subjects as myth and ritual, the sacred and profane, dreams and theophanies, priests and prophets, science and religion, history and religion, and the expansion of religion today.
-(Available for General Education, Arts and Humanities.)
+Examines such subjects as myth and ritual, the sacred and profane, dreams and theophanies, priests and prophets, science and religion, history and religion, and the possibility of religious faith today.
+(Available for General Education, C2 Humanities.)

 RS 101.
 The Bible (3)

 Survey of the basic content and major themes of the Hebrew Bible (Old Testament), New Testament and Apocryphal writings.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C2 Humanities.)

 RS 150.
 World Religions (3)